Hitchwiki/hitchwiki/INSTALL.md

 ```bash
 ansible hitchwiki --list-hosts
 ```
-There is still a lot to do.
-Just risk a `rgrep TODO roles`.
+To see open tasks run `rgrep TODO roles` or check the [ansible pull request](https://github.com/Hitchwiki/hitchwiki/pull/167).
 Note that setup scripts are based on Ubuntu.

 ##### What ansible does
 - Upgrade distribution packages